Big Star Copywriting

 5. Product description writing

-Most of the product copy we write for our clients is short – 50 words, 100 words.
-We don’t want them to keep it so short necessarily – we’re champions of long-form content.
-However, there are often budgetary considerations and just the sheer time and organisation it takes to deal with hundreds of thousands of words.
+Most of the product copy we write for our clients is short: 50 to 150 words, depending on the product.
+It doesn’t have to be that short—sometimes longer is better.
+However, there are often budgetary considerations and the sheer time and organisation it takes to deal with hundreds of thousands of words.

-However, we think it can be a false economy to make content too short.
-We’ve seen lots of research that long-form content – that is, upward of 2000 words – works best when it comes to blogs.
+However, we think making content too short can be a false economy.
+We’ve seen lots of research showing that long-form content – that is, upward of 2000 words – works best for blogs.
+Long-form content attracts 77.2% more clicks than shorter content.
 But it’s also true of product pages.
-You only have to look at the product pages on Amazon which regularly outperform the brand manufacturer for the same product.
+You only have to look at the product pages on Amazon, which regularly outperform the brand manufacturer for the same product.

-When it comes to the product description itself though, how long does it need to be?
-If you’re hitting the word count with other features on the page then it’s going to depend on the nature of the product and the level of awareness that people already have – the less they know about your product, the more you need to tell them.
-There’s also a certain amount of common sense required – a set of screws will require a shorter description than a car for example.
+When it comes to the product description itself, though, how long does it need to be?
+If you’re hitting the word count with other features on the page, it will depend on the nature of the product and the level of awareness that people already have – the less they know about your product, the more you need to tell them.
+There’s also a certain amount of common sense required – a set of screws will require a shorter description than a car, for example.

-You also need to make sure that you’ve got enough room to include all your keywords, accurately describe the product AND get a sense of the brand and product story across.
+You also need to ensure that you have enough room to include all your keywords, accurately describe the product, and convey a sense of the brand and product story.

 Our experience is that the product description is there for several reasons:

-2. SEO – you need to get your keywords in the text in a way that looks natural which may dictate a longer word count.
-It doesn’t need to be excessive, but it helps search engines to index the page correctly AND it quickly indicates that the user (who has just clicked through from a search engine) is in the right place.
+1. SEO – you need to get your keywords in the text in a way that looks natural, which may dictate a longer word count.
+It doesn’t need to be excessive, but it helps search engines index the page correctly AND quickly indicates that the user (who has just clicked through from a search engine) is in the right place.
 Need help writing optimised content for your website?
 Check out our SEO copywriting service.

-3. Brand – don’t just think about SEO – this is the place where you can reinforce your brand tone of voice and build a relationship with your customer.
-This is so often overlooked by even some of the biggest brands but your product page is a great place to emphasise your unique tone of voice and engage with your customer – use humour, be conversational, be individual.
+1. Brand—don’t just think about SEO.
+This is where you can reinforce your brand tone of voice and build a relationship with your customers.
+Even some of the biggest brands often overlook this, but your product page is a great place to emphasise your unique tone of voice and engage with your customers—use humour, be conversational, and be individual.

 Writing your product descriptions

-Make it easy to scan – we have developed a standard approach to writing product descriptions that makes it easy for customers to scan the text quickly.
+Make it easy to scan—We have developed a standard approach to writing product descriptions that makes it easy for customers to scan the text.

 1. H1 – headline to include the target keyword.
 Keep it reasonably short with just the essentials of the product.

-2. Standfirst – a short sentence – usually 1 or 2 lines that convey the main thrust of the product story.
-That could be the inspiration, the standout feature, an award – anything that gets the customer’s attention and summarises the product quickly.
+2. Standfirst is a short sentence—usually one or two lines—that conveys the main thrust of the product story.
+It could be the inspiration, the standout feature, an award—anything that gets the customer’s attention and summarises the product quickly.
 This should include the target keyword toward the beginning of the paragraph.

 3. Intro Paragraph – perhaps 2 – 3 lines that summarise the main benefits.
 We include a keyword variant within this text.